NMRExchangeFormat/NEF/specification/Overview.md

         Dummy residues that do not have a specific type (e.g. TNSR) should use code UNK.

-    Residues of type 'start', 'middle', and 'end' must have the appropriate link to the next/preceding residue.
-Sequences flanked by a 'start'-'end' pair or a 'cyclic'-'cyclic' pair denote a linear or cyclic linear polymer, respectively.
+    Sequential linking within a given chain is inferred from the linking column of consecutive residues.
+Residues of type 'start', 'middle', and 'end' must have the appropriate link to the next/preceding residue in the same chain.
+    Sequences flanked by a 'start'-'end'
+    pair or a 'cyclic'-'cyclic' pair denote a linear or cyclic linear polymer, respectively.
 The 'break' keyword is used when the first or last residue in a linear polymer stretch is not a chain terminal variant.
 This might be the